Palin to Newsmax TV: I'd Be Honored to Replace Young

-Former Alaska governor Sarah Palin, Sen. John McCain's running mate in the 2008 presidential election, told Newsmax she would consider replacing Alaska Rep. Don Young in the House.
+Former Alaska Gov. Sarah Palin, Sen. John McCain's running mate in the 2008 presidential election, told Newsmax she would consider replacing Alaska Rep. Don Young in the House.

 Young, a Republican icon and the oldest member of both the House and Senate, died on Friday at the age of 88, and is set to lie in state in the Capitol on March 29.

-"We will see how this process goes in filling that seat – it would be an honor."

-The longtime Alaska politico also talked extensively about the Biden administration, lobbing criticism of it for looking to blame someone else concerning the surge in gas prices “because of their lack of education or purposeful destruction of so many sectors of the economy,” Palin said in her appearance on Newsmax.
+The longtime Alaska politico also talked extensively about the Biden administration, lobbing criticism of it for blaming others for the surge in gas prices "because of their lack of education or purposeful destruction of so many sectors of the economy," Palin said in her appearance on Newsmax.

 President Joe Biden blames Russian President Vladimir Putin's invasion of Ukraine for the surges, as well as alleged oil company collusion and COVID-19.

-Gas prices reached an all-time national average high of $4.33 last Monday, according to AAA, and hit $5 a gallon in California, Nevada and Hawaii.
+Gas prices reached an all-time national average high of $4.33 last Monday, according to AAA, and hit $5 per gallon in California, Nevada and Hawaii.

 California leads the nation at nearly $5.85 per gallon.